landonfraley/fas-utilities/README.md

   PowerShell script to facilitate the export of user accounts from a primary domain

 * **import_shadow_accts.ps1**
-  PowerShell script to facilitate the creation of shadow accounts in a secondary domain, to be used with the export_shadow_accts.ps1 script.
+  PowerShell script to facilitate the creation of shadow accounts in a secondary domain